rosneru/Superlists-2/README.md

 #### Install Fabric (chapter 11)

-Fabric meanwhile has changed and not uses contrib etc. To use the code of the book install an < 2.0 version of Fabric
+Fabric meanwhile has changed and not uses contrib etc. To use the code of the book install a version < 2.0 of Fabric

     pip install fabric<2.0